shawndove/DD_LPI/README.md

-# RW_LPI
+# DD_LPI
- A reliability weighted version of the Living Planet Index
+ An exploration of trend reliability and data deficiency in the Living Planet Index